NethServer/docs/administrator-manual/en/base_system.rst

   The :guilabel:`Notification email` will be used by Let's Encrypt to send notifications about the certificate.

-  The Let's Encrypt certificate is automatically updated every 60 days.
+  The Let's Encrypt certificate is automatically renewd 30 days before expiration date.

 .. note::
    To avoid problems while importing the certificate in Internet Explorer,